DrEmpiricism/Optimize-Offline/README.md

 # Optimize-Offline #

-Optimize-Offline is a Windows Image (WIM) optimization script designed for Windows 10 builds RS4 to RS5 64-bit architectures.
+Optimize-Offline is a Windows Image (WIM) optimization script designed for Windows 10 versions 1803-to-1809 64-bit architectures.

 ## About Optimize-Offline ##